Außer Kontrolle

 Furthermore, the environment ministers met in Bucharest at the Palace of the Parliament.
 This time, the organization called for those whose future they are fighting for: the children.
 Special occasions require special measures: a huge collective painting event, where families and children were invited to paint the entire street from the front of the Palace of the Parliament.
 The painting had tremendous success among pedestriants, employees of the Parliament and internet users, having been photographed hundreds and hundreds of times.

 Commissioner Vella’s press statement following the event was a light of hope that the efforts reached the goal: “The IPBES Global Assessment on Biodiversity and Ecosystem Services session made this starkly clear.
-Let’s be blunt: if we fail to alter the fate of biodiversity and ecosystem loss, achieving the Paris Agreement objectives and the Sustainable Development Goals is nothing more than an illusion… We need to rapidly improve the implementation of existing policy instruments…The link between climate change and biodiversity loss is clearly on everyone’s radar.”

 Last but not least, the Meeting in Gura Humorului was dedicated exclusively to forests.
 All the forest directors in the EU met in Romania’s most forested area.
 Included in the agenda was a trip to a beautiful virgin forest.
 Agent Green requersted to accompany the trip to ensure that also the reality of many other forests in Romania would be presented, was denied.
 Therefore, the activists launched an online call for the public – send emails to the ministry in order to ask them to show transparency for such meetings.
 Hundreds of people responded and wrote to the ministry but still the meeting remained closed.
 So, the activists found out the trip area and managed to hand out newly released leaflets with data to the situation of Romanian forests to the Ministers.
 This data is extracted exclusively from official documents, which were deliberately omitted in a meeting that could prove essential for the future of the next generations.